 \subsection{Multifluids with no bounce}

-Unfortunately, not all of this construction generalizes to the transition regions of multi-fluids, where an ``$X$'' variable can be defined, but in general depends on $\alpha$ as well as $b$ (even putting aside that there may be multi-branch expressions if there is a bounce, a matter which we ignore at first).
+Unfortunately, not all of this construction generalizes to the transition regions of multifluids, where an ``$X$'' variable can be defined, but in general depends on $\alpha$ as well as $b$ (even putting aside that there may be multibranch expressions if there is a bounce, a matter which we ignore at first).